 A Waitress Tired of Waiting

-Much to the dismay of her boss, Sarah is not focused on her job, but is constantly on her phone looking for callbacks from production companies.
-At home, Sarah find an intriguing casting call online.
+Much to the dismay of her boss, Sarah is not focused on her job but is constantly on her phone looking for callbacks from production companies.
+At home, Sarah finds an intriguing casting call online.